 The characteristics of primary building materials, including the scale of units that the materials are used and the texture and finish of the material, contribute to the historic character of a building.
-For example, the color and finish of historic stucco is an important feature of Spanish Colonial Revival homes.
+For example, the scale of wood shingle siding is so distinctive from the early Craftsman period, it plays an important role in establishing the scale and character of these historic buildings.
+In a similar way, the color and finish of historic stucco is an important feature of Mission Revival homes.